Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Ghidra Reference (Ignore):** `CCharacter::OnCommand, CProp::OnCommand`
 **Usage:** `SendPlayerHasItem <inventoryItem>`
 Click [here](../../../../src/net/highwayfrogs/editor/games/konami/greatquest/generic/InventoryItem.java) to see a list of InventoryItem values.
-When the `--AsEntity` flag is included, the number will be sent to the `--AsEntity` target instead of the script owner.
-TODO: Warn if there is no cause.
+Using the `--AsEntity` flag will change both the sender and the receiver, unlike `SendNumber` which would change only the entity receiving the number, not the sender.

 ### SetPlayerHasItem (Script Only)
 **Summary:** Add or remove an inventory item in the player's inventory.